 If your breathing does not change:

 If your symptoms do not improve after inhaling Fostair NEXThaler, you may be using it incorrectly.
-Therefore check the instructions for correct use at the end of this leaflet and/or contact your doctor or nurse to be trained properly again.
+Therefore check the instructions below for correct use and/or contact your doctor or nurse to be trained properly again.

 If your asthma gets worse: